Anjok07/ultimatevocalremovergui/README.md

 If the *'VocalRemover.py'* file won't open *under any circumstances* and all other resources have been exhausted, please do the following -

-1. Open the cmd prompt from the UVR-V5GUI directory
+1. Open the cmd prompt from the ultimatevocalremovergui-master directory
 2. Run the following command -
 ```
 python VocalRemover.py